 This master’s degree with a concentration in Transformative Teaching provides experienced educators in any context with valuable professional development opportunities that help them to continually rethink the routines and assumptions that shape their work.
 Students reflect upon their practice, design thoughtful and constructive responses to the obstacles that inhibit teaching and student learning, and learn to become leaders in schools, professional associations, and communities around the world as civically engaged advocates for educators and students.

-- Work in a school setting as a licensed teacher or in-school practitioner
+- Applicants must work in a school setting as a licensed teacher or in-school practitioner.